ShaunCurtis/Blazr.Clean/article.md

 3. **UI Domain** - this contains all the UI code.
 It's specific to the UI framework used for the application.

-The key concept we are trying to achieve is to remove any dependancies our core domain code has on the Data, UI or any support domain code.
-The core defines the interfaces it uses to communicate downward with the data domain and the interfaces it provides upward to the UI.
-In principle we can change out the data source from a SQL database to an API and the core domain doesn't change.
-We can plug different front ends onto the same core domain code.
+The key concept is to remove any dependancies the core domain code has on the data, UI or any support domain code.
+The core defines the interfaces it uses to communicate downward with the data domain and upward to the UI.
+In principle the data source can be changed from a SQL database to an API and the core domain code doesn't change, or a different front end can be plugged  onto the same core domain code.

 Let's look at how we achieve this is the solution.

 ### One Solution Many Projects

-You'll notice that the solution has a lot of projects.
+The solution has a lot of projects.
 That's by design.
 Each project represents a code domain or application endpoint.
 Using projects we can tightly control and manage our interdependancies, and separate out blocks of code that are used by different application endpoints.
 Two examples:

 1. The Core project has no project dependancies: it doesn't on the data or UI domain code.
 2. The API controllers are used in two application endpoints.
 So we break then out into a library project.
 They also have specific library requirements which mean we can't mix them with a WASM project code.

-You'll also notice that most of the projects, including the primsry domain projects are standard libraries.
+Most of the projects, including the primsry domain projects, are standard libraries.

 1. Data and Core don't contain any Blazor specific code.
 2. UI is a Razor library.
-3. The WASM projects are specific.
+3. The WASM projects are specific, compiling and building the support files for deployement to the browser.
+4. The endpoint application projects are standard DotNetCore web projects.

 ### What goes in the Core Domain?